 Reviews 0 Write a Review!

 Can I get into SUNY Stony Brook?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-13,938 out of 33,714 applicants or 41% were admitted making SUNY Stony Brook a more competitive school to get into with a lesser chance of acceptance for average applicants.
-Academically, it has very high requirements for admission test scores.
+13,995 out of 34,146 applicants or 41% were admitted making SUNY Stony Brook a more competitive school to get into with a lesser chance of acceptance for average applicants.
+Academically, it has extremely high requirements for admission test scores.
 Stony Brook University typically accepts and attracts A- average high school students.
 Only 20% of those admitted chose to enroll in the school.

 |Percent of Admitted Who Enrolled (Admission Yield)||18%||23%||20%|